eduMFA/eduMFA/doc/faq/rollout-strategies.rst

 In this case you can use the following workflow.

 In the TOTP token settings you can set the ``timeWindow`` to a very high value.
-Note that this timeWindow are the seconds that privacyIDEA will search for the valid OTP value *before* and *after* the current time.
+Note that this timeWindow are the seconds that eduMFA will search for the valid OTP value *before* and *after* the current time.
 E.g. you can set this to 86400.
 This way you allow the clock in the TOTP token to have drifted for a maximum of one day.